johnwstanford/rust_radio/README.md

 The GNSS functionality is the best-developed portion of the project so far but I plan to expand the scope to a broader range of digital signal processing functionality.
 The library also currently includes my own FFT module made (almost) from scratch.
 It only works with power-of-two window sizes and the performance may not be as good as better-developed libraries, but it's good for learning.
 When I need an FFT in the GNSS code, I use the `rustfft` crate instead of my own FFT.

+This crate has been most recently built and tested with stable Rust 1.37.0.

 # GNSS Quick Start

 The library includes several binaries that demo some of the key features.
 One of them is called `gps_l1_ca_subframe_decode` and it takes raw IQ samples from a software-defined radio receiver, acquires SVs, tracks them, and decodes navigation messages.
 However, it doesn't yet translate the navigation messages into a fix.
 It outputs the navigation messages in JSON format.
 Not all navigation messages are implemented so far.
 To try it, clone the repository.